How to use F keys on Mac: Updated 2025 guide

 Lots of apps, however, change Mac function key behavior to enhance their own shortcuts.
 You can even customize the function keys yourself if you need to tailor the keyboard to your specific workflow.

-Let’s do a brief overview of what each F key is for and then explain how their functionality can be expanded.
+I’ll show you what each F key is used for and then explain how their functionality can be expanded.

 What are the F1 through F12 keys on Mac?